ayanavasarkar/AI-PersonalAssistant/README.md

 * I have used [CrewAI](https://www.crewai.com/) open sourced library for creating all AI-agents using their crew-based AI agent orchestration flow.
 *  CrewAI is a cutting-edge framework for orchestrating role-playing, autonomous AI agents.
 It is built on top on [LangChain](https://www.langchain.com/) framework.
 * I have used [Chroma DB](https://python.langchain.com/v0.2/docs/integrations/vectorstores/chroma/) for building our Vector Database.
+* However, the original ChromaDB Langchain framework lacks certain features, hence, I have copied their github implementation and made necessary changes in the chroma file ```chroma_aya.py``` for it to work.
+    * Currently, the Langchain Chroma framework does not support returning the indices of the entry in the Database for Vector Similarity Searches and other search features.
+Refer to [this link](https://api.python.langchain.com/en/latest/vectorstores/langchain_community.vectorstores.chroma.Chroma.html).
+Hence, for this use case, I have tweaked their functionality to return the indexes and metadata as part of the simialrity searches.
+    * Main changes have been made in the following functions:
+        * `_results_to_docs_and_scores`
+        * `similarity_search`
+        * `similarity_search_by_vector`
+        * `similarity_search_by_vector_with_relevance_scores`
+        * `similarity_search_with_score`

 ## Architectural Diagram and Workflow
 ![Alt text](https://github.com/ayanavasarkar/personal_assistant/blob/main/ui_imgs/monochrome_diagram.jpeg)